kabirt7/employee-creator/README.md

 ### 13th June
 * Hosted using Azure
+- I needed to add @AllArgsConstructor and @NoArgsConstructor to the EmployeeEntity

 ### 6th September
 * Planning adding in E2E and Service Unit Testing to the backend